 - On the rear of the mirror, find the centre of your mirror and mark with a pencil.

-- Measure the distance from the centre of the mirror, out to centre of the hollow ring on each strap hanger.
+- Measure the distance from the centre of the mirror, out to centre of the mirror hook on each strap hanger.
 Write this down.

 - Measure from the top of the mirror frame down to the centre of the hollow ring on each strap hanger.
 (Measure each strap hanger as it may not be the same measurement.)
 Write this down.